About the Artist

 Through her work, she tells the story of her family’s immigrant experience.
 The voyage to America required courage, strength, and conviction.
 The imagery in her work is drawn from a rich resource of old family photos, immigration documents, letters, and cultural icons.
 In another series she focuses on the impact of external circumstances on our bodies, investigating the known and unknown in a framework that ignites dialogue.

-Working mainly as a printmaker and mixed-media artist, her portfolio includes works on paper, artist books, and kiln-formed glass propelling her art making practice into 3 dimensions and sculptural forms.
+Working mainly as a printmaker and mixed-media artist, her portfolio includes works on paper, artist books, and kiln-formed glass propelling her art making practice into three dimensional and sculptural forms.
 The multiple and sequential picture plane of artist books lends itself to the narrative stories in her work.

-She is a graduate of the Artist Trust EDGE Professional Development program and a recipient of an Artist Trust GAP (Grants for Artist Projects) in 2012.
+She is a graduate of the Artist Trust EDGE Professional Development program and a recipient of a GAP Award in 2012.
 In the fall of 2014, MalPina was awarded an Artist-in-Residence at the James & Janie Washington Foundation.

-Her work has been featured in exhibitions at the Tacoma Art Museum, Wing Luke Asian Museum, Bullseye Gallery, Portland, OR, Seattle City Hall, Patricia Cameron Gallery, Artxchange Gallery, Rosetta Hunter Gallery, Columbia City Gallery, San Francisco Center for the Book, 23 Sandy Gallery, Portland, OR, Bellevue College, Kirkland Art Center, Atelier 6000, Bend, OR and Woman Made Gallery in Chicago.
+Her work has been featured in exhibitions at the Tacoma Art Museum, Wing Luke Asian Museum, Bullseye Gallery, Portland, Oregon, Seattle City Hall, Patricia Cameron Gallery, Artxchange Gallery, Rosetta Hunter Gallery, Columbia City Gallery, San Francisco Center for the Book, 23 Sandy Gallery, Portland, Oregon, Bellevue College, Kirkland Art Center, Atelier 6000, Bend, Oregon, and Woman Made Gallery in Chicago.

 Information included above was provided by artist at the time of application.

 From the Artist